 Planned improvements

-• a mix of new short-term parking spaces – for further information see the parking table below
+• a mix of new short-term parking spaces – see the car parking arrangements below

-• one new mobility parking space, increasing the number of mobility spaces to three
+• one new mobility parking space, increasing the number of mobility spaces to 3

 • new loading zone in front of the supermarket to improve safety for deliveries

-• raised pedestrian crossing at the front of the medical centre on Kesteven Street (instead of a street level pedestrian crossing with speed cushions)
+• raised pedestrian crossing at the front of the medical centre on Kesteven Street (subject to detailed design and safety assessments)

-• two new streetlights to light up the new pedestrian crossing
+• 2 new streetlights to light up the new pedestrian crossing

-• two new speed cushions on the approach to the existing pedestrian refuge island on Connah Street with age friendly crossing warning signage
+• 2 new speed cushions on the approach to the existing pedestrian refuge island on Connah Street with age friendly crossing warning signage

 • new seating.